jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Ingress/Deploy-Ingress-NGINX-Controller.md

    --|-----|--
    [ Services ]
   ```
 Ingress controller is responsible for realizing Ingress.
 Ingress controller will not be automatically started in JCS for Kubernetes by default and you may deploy the customized Ingress Controller of any type in one pod.
-Taking ginx-ingress controller as an example, this document specifies deployment of Controller and definition of Ingress.
+Taking Nginx-ingress controller as an example, this document specifies deployment of Controller and definition of Ingress.
 For more details of external Ingresss Controller, please refer to [Official Document of Kubernetes](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 I. Environment Preparation
 1. Download the latest installation deployment file of nginx-ingress controller from github and decompress the deployment file to the local directory:

     ```

     wget https://github.com/nginxinc/kubernetes-ingress/archive/v1.4.5.tar.gz

     tar -zxvf v1.4.5.tar.gz